mannyhagman/smb2-team-transfer-tool/README.md

 Depending on your PC settings, the tool may be blocked.
 To solve this, right click on the executable, select Properties, then select Unblock, then apply the changes.

 ![Alt text](https://raw.githubusercontent.com/JudgeZarbi/smb2-team-transfer-tool/master/images/image1.png)

+The tool will automatically find your save file, although if for whatever reason you have multiple save files inside the save game location, the tool will refuse to continue.

 # Usage